 CTSI is recognized as a leader in conducting water quality and Legionella investigations, as well, as providing property owners and building managers with expert advice to help mitigate the overall crisis and long-term risk management of potable and non-potable water systems.

-CTSI’s water programs and plans are in compliance with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the American National Standards Institute (ANSI) Standard 188-2015, and other applicable city and state guidelines.
+CTSI’s water programs and plans comply with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the American National Standards Institute (ANSI) Standard 188-2015, and other applicable city and state guidelines.
 Building owners and managers must ensure that they have met their specific city and state requirements on managing Legionella in their systems.
-By procuring the help of an independent experienced water treatment consultant, your facility can increase the reliability and extend the life of your critical systems.
+By procuring the help of an independent experienced water treatment consultant, your facility can increase reliability and extend the life of your critical systems.

 CTSI assists in the mitigation of the risk of Legionella in your building the following ways: